 The party shifted chairs to allow Mordecai and Innochka to sit together.
 The two of them exchanged awkward nods, very aware that the entire table was staring at them.
 They sat.

 He got a better look at her.
 Her hair was pulled back into a complicated series of braids, and was likely quite long but pinned up in a pleasingly symmetrical pattern.
-She wore a black man's suit, but fitted and impeccably pressed, with a white collared shirt underneath a red vest, and a tie.
-Her eyelashes were quite long and full, which played unnervingly against her predator's eyes.
+She wore a slate gray suit, fitted and impeccably pressed, with a white collared shirt underneath a red vest, and a tie.
+Her eyelashes were quite long and full, which played unnervingly against her cold eyes.

 "Innochka," he said, extending his hand.